Defective Equipment Lawyers — Scotland

 According to the Health and Safety Executive (HSE), equipment and tools at work include:

-- Lifting machines such as forklifts, cranes, vehicle hoists, lifting slings, elevating work platforms
+• Lifting machines such as forklifts, cranes, vehicle hoists, lifting slings, elevating work platforms, and bath lifts

-Your employer is legally obligated to conduct regular equipment inspections and ensure all employees receive proper training.
+Your employer is legally obligated under work equipment regulations to conduct regular machinery inspections and staff training.
+This ensures all employees receive proper training in the use of safe and functional equipment.

 Some common industrial accidents that can lead to defective work equipment claims are:

-- Injuries from improperly guarded machinery – Missing safety features can lead to workers suffering injuries such as crushed limbs, amputations, or lacerations.
+• Improperly guarded machinery: Missing safety features can lead to workers suffering injuries such as crushed limbs, amputations or lacerations.

-- Falls from height due to faulty equipment – Defective or poorly maintained equipment used for working at heights can lead to serious falls.
-Workers may suffer broken bones, head injuries, or even paralysis if ladders, scaffolding, or lifts fail due to defects or poor maintenance.
+• Falls from height: Defective or poorly maintained equipment used for working at heights can lead to serious falls.
+Workers may suffer broken bones, head injuries, paralysis or other life-changing injuries if ladders, scaffolding, or lifts fail due to defects.

-- Injuries from defective power tools or hand tools – Broken tools or manufacturing defects can cause serious injuries to workers.
-Cuts, puncture wounds, or eye injuries are common when defective tools are used.
+• Defective power tools or hand tools: Broken tools or manufacturing defects can cause serious injuries to workers.
+Cuts, puncture wounds or eye injuries are common when defective tools are used.

-- Accidents caused by inadequate or missing safety devices – Workers are at risk of injuries when safety devices such as emergency stop buttons, pressure relief valves, or protective guards are missing or not functioning properly.
+• Inadequate or missing safety devices: Workers are at risk of injuries when safety devices such as emergency stop buttons, pressure relief valves, or protective guards are missing or not functioning properly.

-- Injuries caused by inadequate personal protective equipment (PPE) – When employers fail to provide correct personal protective equipment or the provided PPE is defective, workers are at a higher risk of injuries.
+• Inadequate personal protective equipment (PPE): When employers fail to provide correct personal protective equipment or the provided PPE is defective, workers are at a higher risk of injuries.
 For example, when working with harmful chemicals, faulty respirators can lead to lung illnesses.

 Some common office accidents that can lead to defective work claims are:

-- Accidents involving defective computer equipment – Malfunctioning computers and electronics can cause accidents in the office.
-For instance, a defective monitor can explode, causing cuts from flying glass or burns from the resulting fire.
+• Defective computer equipment can explode, causing cuts from flying glass or burns from the resulting fire.

-- Slips, trips, and falls due to office flooring or stairs – Worn-out carpeting, loose floorboards, or damaged stairs can lead to slips, trips, and falls in the office.
-These accidents can result in injuries such as sprains, strains, bruises, or even broken bones.
+• Slips, trips, and falls due to worn-out carpeting, loose floorboards or damaged stairs can result in injuries such as sprains, strains or even broken bones.

-- Injuries from kitchen equipment in office breakrooms – Faulty appliances like coffee makers, microwaves, or refrigerators in office kitchens can cause burns, electrocution, or even start fires.
+• Faulty kitchen equipment can cause burns, electrocution or even start fires.
 Employers must ensure that all kitchen equipment is properly maintained and safe to use.

 Making a Successful Claim

-If you have suffered an injury due to defective equipment at work within the last three years, you may be eligible to make a faulty work equipment claim.
+You may qualify for a faulty work equipment claim if you were injured within the last three years.
 This applies to various individuals who may be working with equipment, such as:

-- Colleagues – Co-workers who share the same workspace or work in close proximity to the faulty equipment, even if they don’t directly operate it.
+• Colleagues: Co-workers who share the same workspace or work in proximity to the faulty equipment, even if they don’t directly operate it.

-- Bystanders – People who are in the area where the defective workplace equipment is being used, such as managers, inspectors, or visitors to the workplace.
+• Bystanders: People in the area where the defective workplace equipment is being used, such as managers, inspectors, or visitors to the workplace.

 If you’re unsure whether you qualify for a faulty work equipment claim, consult with a qualified solicitor from Watermans today.